 top of page

 It’s one of those moments you never plan for: a quick jolt, a bump at the lights, or a sudden brake from the car in front.
-You get out, exchange details, check your bumper… and you feel surprisingly okay.
+You get out, exchange details, and check your bumper.
+Surprisingly, you feel okay.

 Until the next morning.